 4. Mambo’s Nola

 Boasting ‘laid-back Louisiana front-porch vibes’, Mambo’s Nola is the only cocktail bar on Bourbon Street.
 Set in the historic street in the heart of the French Quarter of New Orleans, the rooftop terrace features a Louis Armstrong mural, a water fountain made from musical instruments and a menu bursting with delicious Cajun and Creole dishes.

 Get yourself a Frozen Margarita, a plate of fried oysters and let the good times roll.

 On the top floor of the chic Ace Hotel, Alto has all the ingredients for a winning rooftop bar.
 Sweeping views of the city?
 Check.
 Seasonally-changing cocktail menu?
 Of course.
 Pool?
 Got it.
 What’s more, the pool is open to non-hotel guests too.

 The hotel is located just off Lafayette Square, one of the oldest parks in New Orleans.

-For al fresco views of the downtown skyline that are worthy of your Instagram feed, Monkey Board is your best bet.
+For alfresco views of the downtown skyline that are worthy of your Instagram feed, Monkey Board is your best bet.
 With park benches and lounge chairs, graffiti walls and hanging lanterns, The Monkey Board aces the rooftop park vibes.
-There’s an excellent selection of crafted specialty cocktails, as well as Southern-inspired bites.
-And with early morning yoga sessions and late night DJ sets, it’s as popular with sundowners as it is with partiers.
+There’s an excellent selection of crafted speciality cocktails, as well as Southern-inspired bites.
+And with early morning yoga sessions and late-night DJ sets, it’s as popular with sundowners as it is with partiers.